Erdington railway station

 Erdington railway station is a railway station serving the Erdington area of Birmingham, England.
-It is situated on the Redditch/Bromsgrove–Birmingham New Street–Lichfield Cross-City Line.
-It has 2 platforms.
+It is situated on the Redditch/Bromsgrove-Birmingham New Street-Four Oaks-Lichfield Cross-City Line.

-The station was opened in 1862 by the London, Midland and Scottish Railway (LMS) on Sheep Lane, later known as Station Road.

 Pedestrian access is via Station Road.
+There is no car park designated for this station.
 Platform 1 and 2 have separate entrances.
-Platform 1’s entrance being towards the car park and the second being past the tunnel on the other side.
-When you are in the station, there is no way to switch between platforms without coming out the station.
+Platform 1's entrance being next to St Thomas Associations carpark and the second being past the tunnel on the other side by the shops.
+While in the station, there is no way to switch between platforms without exiting the station.
 The station is above road level, as the line here is on an embankment.
 A new passenger shelter on the northbound platform was built and opened in November 2006.

+History

+The station was opened in 1862 by the London and North Western Railway (LNWR) on Sheep Lane, later known as Station Road.

 The letters LMS can still be seen on the adjacent road bridge.
 At the foot of the ramp to the southbound platform there is a sculpture by Ronald Rae entitled Insect and Celtic Cross.